.jpg)

 The new facilities in the St. Gallen region address a real need: quick access to cryptocurrency without intermediaries and without unnecessary red tape.
 For many residents, this is simply the most practical option.

-In regions such as Eastern Switzerland, crypto ATMs are part of a growing trend toward using cryptocurrency without constantly having to log into banking apps or exchange accounts.
+In regions such as Eastern Switzerland, Bitcoin ATMs of a growing trend toward using cryptocurrency without constantly checking banking apps or exchange accounts.
 More and more people are treating cryptocurrencies as a practical tool rather than a platform for constant trading.

 For residents of St. Gallen and the surrounding area, Bitcoin ATM a technological curiosity.
 It’s part of the local infrastructure—right alongside ATMs and currency exchange offices.
 It’s designed to work when you need it.
 Quickly.
 Without unnecessary red tape.